MIRU-Committee/miru2024/content/_index.en.md

 ---
-title: "Meeting on Image Recognition and Understanding (MIRU) 2024"
+title: "27th Meeting on Image Recognition and Understanding (MIRU2024)"
 ---

 The "Meeting on Image Recognition and Understanding", short "MIRU", is the largest Japanese annual symposium on image recognition and understanding.
 Unrelated of whether you are at a university, private company, or just interested in top-notch research of this field; this is the place for meeting, collaborating, and socializing with researchers and professionals.